antpln/Knock-Knock/README.md

 1. **Timing Measurements** (Default): Analyzes memory access patterns by measuring timing differences between memory accesses to different physical addresses.
 2. **Bitflip Probing** (Optional): Performs controlled bit manipulation to analyze memory mapping and identify relationships between virtual and physical addresses.

+**CPU Core Pinning**: The program automatically pins itself to a specific CPU core (default: core 3) to ensure consistent timing measurements.
+This prevents process migration between cores, which can introduce timing variations that would interfere with the precise measurements needed for DRAM reverse engineering.
+You can specify a different core using the `-c` parameter.

 ### Running the Program

 The program must be run with root privileges to access system memory information and performance counters.